If you’ve been following Nu Bride for a while you will have noticed that I don’t write about celeb weddings, I prefer to show the real deal.

-Society is evolving and the fact that interracial marriage is being openly reflected (and I say openly because historically we have had some difficulty accepting our colourful heritage in the monarchy before – “We are as unwilling to embrace the ethnic heritage of the royal family as we are to investigate their centuries-old links with the slave trade . – Afua Hirsch The Guardian) in our British monarchy, is a powerful, powerful message of hope!
+Society is evolving and the fact that interracial marriage is being openly reflected (and I say openly because historically we have had some difficulty accepting our colourful heritage in the monarchy: “We are as unwilling to embrace the ethnic heritage of the royal family as we are to investigate their centuries-old links with the slave trade” – Afua Hirsch The Guardian), is a powerful, powerful message of hope!

-It’s hard to believe mixed couples are making strident waves, given the history our country was built upon – colonialism, slave transporting and trading, one race being more superior to another, segregation and even repatriation – yes indeed… The British government attempted to dismantle growing race relations in the UK in 1919 and to try to address what was for decades more, seen as a problematic increase in inter-racial relationships and mixed race children being born; by issuing a repatriation drive sending people of colour “back to their country”.
+It’s hard to believe mixed couples are making strident waves, given the history our country was built upon – colonialism, slave transporting and trading, one race being more superior to another, segregation and even repatriation – yes indeed… The British government attempted to dismantle growing race relations in the UK in 1919 to try to address what was for decades, seen as a problematic.
+They tried to address the increase in inter-racial relationships and mixed race children being born; by issuing a repatriation drive sending people of colour “back to their country”.

 According to The Guardian the official Royal announcement states: